colour-science/colour/docs/basics.rst

-Getting the value(s) for a single (or multiple wavelengths) is done by indexing the :class:`colour.SpectralDistribution` (or :class:`colour.MultiSpectralDistributions`) classe with the a single numeric or array of numeric wavelengths, e.g. ``sd[555.5]`` or ``sd[555.25, 555.25, 555.75]``.
+Getting the value(s) for a single (or multiple wavelengths) is done by indexing the :class:`colour.SpectralDistribution` (or :class:`colour.MultiSpectralDistributions`) class with the a single numeric or array of numeric wavelengths, e.g. ``sd[555.5]`` or ``sd[555.25, 555.25, 555.75]``.